andersr/mylib/README.md

-# AndersCo Workbench Monorepo
+# AndersCo Component and Utils Library

-This is a collection of TS utils and React components.
+This is a collection of React components and JS utils.

-## Setup
+## Getting Started

-- Set env vars
-- Other?
+- Be sure to have [pnpm](https://pnpm.io/) installed and that you are running Node [version 20.x](https://nodejs.org/en/about/previous-releases).
+- In the repo root, run `pnpm i`.

 ## Develop

-- Dev script
-- Other

-## Deploy

-- Add instructions
+- To update are add new components or utils, run `pnpm dev`.
+This will watch individual package source code for changes, and also start a Storybook playground app.